District 9: Themes

-Like Alive in Joburg, the short film on which the feature film is based, the setting of District 9 is inspired by historical events during the apartheid era, particularly alluding to District Six, an inner-city residential area in Cape Town, declared a "whites only" area by the government in 1966, with 60,000 people forcibly removed to Cape Flats, 25 km away.
+Like Alive in Joburg, the short film on which the feature film is based, the setting of District 9 is largely inspired by historical events before and during the apartheid era, particularly alluding to District Six, an inner-city residential area in Cape Town, declared a "whites only" area by the government in 1966, with 60,000 people forcibly removed to Cape Flats, 25 km away.
 The film also refers to contemporary evictions and forced removals to suburban ghettos in post-apartheid South Africa, as well as the resistance of its residents.
 This includes the high-profile attempted forced removal of the Joe Slovo informal settlement in Cape Town to temporary relocation areas in Delft, plus evictions in the shack settlement Chiawelo, where the film was actually shot.
 Blikkiesdorp, a temporary relocation area in Cape Town, has also been compared with the District 9 camp, earning a front-page spread in the Daily Voice.

 Dr. Shohini Chauduri wrote that District 9 even echoes apartheid in its title, as it is reminiscent "of District 6 in Cape Town, declared a whites-only area under the Group Areas Act".
 She also discusses how the wide shots used in District 9 strongly emphasize the idea of exclusion under apartheid.
-The separation of people and "prawns" into human and non-human zones marks South Africa's social divisions.
+The segregation of people and "prawns" into human and extraterrestrial zones marks South Africa's social divisions.

 The film emphasizes the irony of Wikus and the impact of his experiences on his personality, which shows him becoming more humane as he becomes less biologically human.
 The film uses his story to pose the question of humanity as the "prawn" characters in the film are shown to be kinder to Wikus than the actual humans are as he undergoes his transformation.
-The film also features the portrayal of Nigerian Arms dealers, provoking thought on conflict between marginalized communities.
+The film also features the portrayal of Nigerian arms dealers, provoking thought on conflict between marginalized communities.
 Chris Mikesell from the University of Hawaii newspaper Ka Leo writes that "Substitute 'black,' 'Asian,' 'Mexican,' 'illegal,' 'Jew,' 'white,' or any number of different labels for the word 'prawn' in this film and you will hear the hidden truth behind the dialogue".

 Themes of racism and xenophobia are shown in the form of speciesism.
 Used to describe the aliens, the word "prawn" is a reference to the Parktown prawn, a king cricket species considered a pest in South Africa.
 Copley has said that the theme is not intended to be the main focus of the work, but can work at a subconscious level even if it is not noticed.
-The racism in the film is portrayed on an institutional level, as despite the brutality towards the aliens by MNU exposed to the public they are still relocated as originally planned.
+The speciesism in the film is portrayed on an institutional level, despite the brutality against the aliens by MNU exposed to the public, they are still relocated as originally planned.

 Duane Dudek of the Journal Sentinel wrote that "The result is an action film about xenophobia, in which all races of humans are united in their dislike and mistrust of an insect-like species".